Rocky Mountain Power Residential Rates and Guidelines

-Utah Power has had a steady history of energy rate increases and decreases, although there have been more price increases than decreases.
-In this guide to Rocky Mountain Power costs, you’ll see a breakdown of the latest price changes, experience how unstable the cost for coal power truly is, and learn what to expect from Warren Buffett over the years to come.
+Utah Power has a steady history of energy rate increases and decreases, although more price increases have occurred over the years.
+In this guide to Rocky Mountain Power costs, discover why coal power costs ebb and flow and what solar customers can expect.

 Rocky Mountain Power and Fossil Fuels

-As a locally managed, wholly-owned subsidiary of Berkshire Hathaway Energy Company, PacifiCorp (aka Rocky Mountain Power) is a leading western U.S. energy services provider.
-They are the largest grid owner-operator in the West serving 1.8 million retail customers across 143,000 square miles in six western states including Utah.
-The state of Utah provides Rocky Mountain Power with more than 40 percent of their energy sales.
+As a locally managed, wholly-owned subsidiary of Berkshire Hathaway Energy Company, PacifiCorp (aka Rocky Mountain Power and Pacific Power) has become a leading western U.S. energy services provider.
+The largest grid owner-operator in the West, PacifiCorp, serves 1.9 million customers across 141,000 square miles in six western states, including Utah.

-What if someone told you that 15 years ago you could have locked in the price you paid for gasoline?
+What if someone told you that 15 years ago, you could have locked in the price you paid for gasoline?
 Would you have done it?
 Of course!
-Private solar power production is now providing you the ability to lock in your energy costs for the next 25-plus years (and likely longer — many residential solar arrays last 40-plus years)!
+Private solar power production is now providing the ability to lock in your energy costs for the next 25-plus years (and likely longer — many residential solar arrays last 40-plus years)!